blehmeh98/coding2learn/content/dear-theresa.markdown

 16 * 18 = 288
 ```
-- Then find a number that when multiplied by the small prime and divided by the product of the two large primes, gives a remainder of `1`.
+- Then find a number that when multiplied by the small prime and divided by this product, gives a remainder of `1`.
 ```
 some_number * 13 ÷ 288 = some_other_number remainder 1
 ```